Ilsa, She Wolf of the SS: Development

 After Lee Frost and David F. Friedman's Love Camp 7 (1969) became successful in Canada, André Link and John Dunning of Cinepix Film Properties sought to capitalize by producing their own Nazi-themed exploitation film.
 Dunning was inspired by historical records of wartime medical experiments on unwilling human subjects, but also sought to add a female villain.

 Dunning worked on the screenplay with writer John C.W.
 Saxton, drawing inspiration from Ilse Koch, wife of the commandant of the Sachsenhausen concentration camp and, later, Buchenwald.
 Nicknamed “The Bitch of Buchenwald”, Koch was accused of several war crimes, including an experiment in which she had the skin of tattooed prisoners removed to make furniture.
 The film's central premise of Ilsa torturing women to test their endurance for pain was based on a wartime medical theory that women could take pain and punishment better than men, because they were better equipped as a result of the birthing ordeal.

 Link and Dunning approached Love Camp 7 producer David F. Friedman to produce, an offer he promptly accepted.
 Friedman was a veteran exploitation filmmaker, having produced numerous “roughie” sexploitation films, as well as Herschell Gordon Lewis’ seminal Blood Feast.
 The director was Don Edmonds, an actor who’d begun directing sexploitation films earlier in the decade.
 Ilsa would be his third film as director, following Wild Honey and Tender Loving Care.
+Edmonds later described the screenplay as "the worst piece of shit I ever read".

 Casting

 Friedman’s first choice of casting for the lead role was Phyllis Davis.
 When she proved unviable, he sought out Dyanne Thorne to play the eponymous character.
-Thorne was a longtime Las Vegas showgirl who had studied under Stella Adler, who at the time was working as a chauffeur.
+Thorne was a longtime Las Vegas showgirl who had studied under Stella Adler, and who at the time was working as a chauffeur.
 Thorne referred to the script as “awful”, but took the role after a friend recommended Edmonds personally.

-The role of Dr. Binz, Ilsa's diminutive male assistant, Edmonds cast his previous collaborator George Buck Flower, who had also worked with Thorne and Friedman in various capacities as an assistant director, casting director, set decorator, and grip.
+For the role of Dr. Binz, Ilsa's diminutive male assistant, Edmonds cast his previous collaborator George Buck Flower, who had also worked with Thorne and Friedman in various capacities as an assistant director, casting director, set decorator, and grip.
 Flower also served as an uncredited assistant director.
 Binz's appearance is based on that of Magnus Hirschfeld, a pioneering German sexologist (though the real Hirschfeld was fervently anti-Nazi and anti-fascist).

 Filming

-The film was shot in nine days.
-It used the Culver City, California, set of the TV series Hogan's Heroes.
-The series had already been cancelled and the show's producers let the film be made on it once they learned that a scene called for it to be burned down, thus saving them the cost of having it demolished.
+The film was shot in nine days on the Culver City, California, set of the TV series Hogan's Heroes.
+The series had ended in 1971 and the show's producers gave permission for the film to be shot there once they learned that the climax of the movie called for the set to be destroyed, thus saving the cost of having it demolished.

-Because the film was shot in the United States, it could not legally qualify for the Canadian Film Development Corporation’s “Capital Gains Allowance”.
-Link and Dunning chose to both go uncredited in their capacities as executive producers.
+Because the film was shot in the United States, it could not legally qualify for the Canadian Film Development Corporation’s "Capital Gains Allowance".
+Link and Dunning went uncredited in their capacities as executive producers.